developer-program/engineering-track/docs/software-designs/design-principles.md

 Adapted from Ian Holland at Northeastern University in 1987.

 Also known as the principle of least knowledge.
-Each object can only have access to properties and methods the object has access to.
+Each object should only directly access properties and methods.

 - Each unit should only talk to its friends; don't talk to strangers.
 - Only talk to your immediate friends.